-- I. It is unacceptable for local maintaining agencies to consistently fail annual Department inspections. - II.
-Local maintaining agencies shall make every effort to achieve an "acceptable" rating in future Department inspections. - III.
-It is unacceptable for local maintaining agencies to remain inactive for the federal Public Law 84-99 Rehabilitation Program. - IV.
-Local maintaining agencies shall make every effort to gain or regain eligibility for the federal Public Law 84-99 Rehabilitation Program, including participating in the federal System Wide Improvement Framework program as an initial phase while working toward an interim phase of compliance by addressing the unacceptable items within the USACE's subset of items described in the USACE's interim policy. - V. Local maintaining agencies shall make every effort to comply with the State's long-term requirement of full compliance with federal regulations and operation and maintenance manuals. - VI.
-The State finds that the obligation to perform routine operation and maintenance did not expand with the Water Resources Development Act of 1986 language. - VII.
-The State finds that the term "repair, replacement, and rehabilitation" does not include reconstruction of a project or project segment that has reached the end of its design service life or is deficient due to a design or construction defect. - VIII.
-OMRR&R requirements for local maintaining agencies shall be consistent with federal requirements, and operation and maintenance manuals. - IX.
-Local maintaining agencies that are unable to meet OMRR&R requirements shall seek necessary local funding to comply with OMRR&R requirements, and participate in the federal System Wide Improvement Framework program. - X. The State will pursue remedies available to it, including a local assessment and / or formation of State maintenance areas, in areas where local maintaining agencies are unable or unwilling to fund proper operation and maintenance practices in compliance with the federal regulations and operation and maintenance manuals.:
+- I. Local maintaining agencies who have not received acceptable ratings from recent Department inspections, shall make every effort to receive "acceptable" ratings from annual Department inspections. - II.
+Local maintaining agencies shall make every effort to gain or regain eligibility for the federal Public Law 84-99 Rehabilitation Program, including participating in the federal SWIF program as an initial phase while working toward an interim phase of compliance by addressing the unacceptable items within the USACE's subset of items described in the USACE's interim policy. - III.
+Local maintaining agencies shall make every effort to comply with the State's long-term requirement of full compliance with 33 CFR 208.10 and federal O&M manuals. - IV.
+Local maintaining agencies that are unable to meet OMRR&R requirements shall seek necessary funding to comply with OMRR&R requirements or participate in the federal SWIF program. - V. The State is committed to improving operation and maintenance practices in all areas where the State is required to perform such work, including pursuing eligibility in the federal PL 84-99 SWIF program as an initial action to regain eligibility for federal rehabilitation assistance. - VI.
+The State will investigate all remedies available to it as authorized by California Water Code, in areas where local maintaining agencies are unable or unwilling to fund proper operation and maintenance practices in compliance with 33 CFR 208.10 and federal O&M manuals.